shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 #### Can I freeze peanut and lime shrimp?

-I would not recommend freezing this dish.
+I would not recommend freezing the shrimp.
+On the flip side, this leaves more for you to eat.
+Leftovers will keep well in the refrigerator for 2-4 days.

 ### INSTRUCTIONS: STEP-BY-STEP